mcps-analysts/Within-family-effect-of-ancestry-on-complex-traits-in-a-Mexican-population/README.md

 ## 3. 🚩 REML Analysis using GCTA (Shell)

-This section conduct REML analysis with GCTA to estimate variance components using multiple GRMs.
+This section conduct REML analysis with **GCTA** to estimate variance components using multiple GRMs.

-Using **GCTA**
 🔗 https://github.com/JianYang-Lab/GCTA

 The analysis uses: